mini-roostico/subjekt-doc/Writerside/topics/Conclusions.md

 requests.

 Another aspect that could be explored in future iterations is collaboration within a wider team.
-Working in a larger group could introduce new perspectives and streamline the development process, as well as improve the management of more complex systems.
+Working in a larger group could introduce better coordination requirements.